 There are a number of places that a student can report an incident of dating or domestic violence, sexual assault, and/or stalking, whether the incident occurred on or off campus.
 The CampusViolence Prevention Program partners with both on and off campus locations that allow reporting.
 There is also a third party reporting option available to those who wish to report on someone else's behalf.
 Also, a student may report confidentially to a member of the

-Counseling and Disability Services staff.
+Center for Behavioral Health and Accessibility staff.
 Other reporting options will be explained to the reporting student.
 They include the following:

-It is important to note that if a student reports an incident involving sexual harassment/sexual misconduct/sexual assault to a University employee, including administrators, faculty, staff, student employees (including Resident Assistants and Graduate Assistants not working in the Counseling and Disability Services office), those individuals are obligated to report information to Dean of Students/Office of Student Conduct/Title IX Coordinator (defined later).
+It is important to note that if a student reports an incident involving sexual harassment/sexual misconduct/sexual assault to a University employee, including administrators, faculty, staff, student employees (including Resident Assistants and Graduate Assistants not working in the Center for Behavioral Health and Accessibility office), those individuals are obligated to report information to Dean of Students/Office of Student Conduct/Title IX Coordinator (defined later).

-As previously noted, confidential reports can be made at Counseling and Disability Services on campus and/or to one of the off‐campus agencies listed below.
+As previously noted, confidential reports can be made at Center for Behavioral Health and Accessibility on campus and/or to one of the off‐campus agencies listed below.
 THE UNIVERSITY’S ABILITY TO RESPOND TO AN ALLEGATION MAY BE LIMITED WHEN ANONYMOUS OR THIRD PARTY REPORTS ARE MADE.

 Assess the safety of the location.
 Does it feel like a safe place?
 Is there a chance the person may return?
 Is there anyone to call for support?
 Is there a safer place to go? (ex: Friend's room, Neighbor's home, Safe House for Women, Inc., etc.)